Manoj-nathwani/simple-web-scraping-platform/README.md

 ![](https://i.imgur.com/VsUwCLR.png)
-This is a simple platform which you can run locally to test simple web scrapers.
-This is super simple though, so there's no support for web browsers to run javascript or anything else fancier than regular HTTP GET requests.
+- This is a simple platform which you can run locally to test simple web scrapers.
+- There's no support for web browsers to run javascript or anything else fancier other than regular HTTP GET requests at this time.

 ## Setup
 Install the required python libraries: